 (c) An attorney shall have a conflict under this rule only if the attorney certifies in the written notice of conflict that:

 (1) the attorney is lead counsel in two or more of the actions affected; and

 (2) the matters cannot be adequately handled, and the client’s interest adequately protected, by other counsel for the party in the action or by other attorneys in lead counsel’s firm; and

-(3) after communication with counsel for the other party or parties and communication with the appropriate courtroom deputy or deputies, the conflict cannot be resolved.
+(3) after communication with opposing counsel (or an unrepresented party) and communication with the appropriate courtroom deputy or deputies and the other affected courts, the conflict cannot be resolved.